-Code generation for STM32 (Button and flashing LED on finite automata)
+Code generation for STM32 (Button and flashing LED on finite state machines)

-This demo looks at the Engee model for controlling the digital input and output of an STM32 microcontroller.
+This demo discusses the Engee model for controlling the digital input and output of the STM32 microcontroller.

 Introduction

-The objective of this example is to develop a Engee model of a fairly simple program to control the digital input and output of a STM32F446RE microcontroller using the nested states and supertransitions of the Engee finite automata library.
-This demo is a functional development of the Code generation for STM32 (Flashing LED on finite automata) example.
+The task of this example is to develop a model of Engee a fairly simple program for controlling the digital input and output of the STM32F446RE microcontroller using nested states and library super-transitions.
+Engee finite automata.

-The example model - stm32_button_blink.engee includes three blocks C Function, configuring and connecting the controller peripherals:
+The example model - stm32_button_blink.engee It includes three blocks C Function configuring and connecting the controller peripherals:

-The adjustable parameter Ts is defined by the function PreLoadFunc in callbacks and is used as the step size in the model solver, the input value for block DELAY and the calculation step of block Pulse Generator.
+Configurable parameter Ts defined by the function PreLoadFunc in callbacks and is used as the step size in the model solver, the input value for the block DELAY and the block calculation step Pulse Generator.

-The Pulse Generator block simulates the periodic pressing of the B1 button of the debug board during the simulation.
-The duration of pressing is 10 seconds, periodicity - 20 seconds.
-During the simulation process the signal of this block passes through the digital input block without changes.
+Block Pulse Generator simulates the periodic pressing of the B1 button on the debugging board during the simulation.
+The pressing time is 10 seconds, and the frequency is 20 seconds.
+During the simulation, the signal of this block passes through the digital input block unchanged.

-In the block Blink the logic of pulse generation for LED flashing is realised with the help of state diagram.
+In the block Blink using the state diagram the logic of pulse generation for flashing the LED is implemented.

-Following the state diagram from the example Code Generation for STM32 (Flashing LED on Finite State Machines), which contains one parent state, the block Chart of this example contains two parent states with super transitions between them.
+In development of the state diagram from the example Code generation for STM32 (Flashing LED on finite automata), containing one parent state, the block Chart This example contains two parent states with super transitions between them.

-The internal variable FullTime sets the duration of LED blinking periods - $100\cdot T_s$ seconds in the parent state Period_and_Clock, if the B1 button is not pressed and the input variable ChangeFreq is equal to $0$, and $50\cdot T_s$ seconds in the parent state Period_and_Clock_2 otherwise.
-When in the parent states, the counter variable CurrentTime is incremented, and when leaving the parent states, the counter variable is reset.
+Internal variable FullTime sets the duration of the LED blinking periods - seconds in the parent state Period_and_Clock if the B1 button is not pressed and the input variable ChangeFreq equal to , and seconds in the parent state Period_and_Clock_2 in the opposite case.
+When in the parent states, an increment occurs, and when exiting them, the counter variable is reset.
+CurrentTime.

 Connecting peripherals

-Unlike the example Code generation for STM32 (Flashing LED on finite automata), in which the STM32 Hardware Abstraction Layer (HAL) library is used to work with peripherals, here the peripheral blocks use register accesses according to the header file stm32f4xx.h.
-This file is connected in the Build options (Build options) of the blocks C Functions.
-The stm32f4xx.h file itself, located in the example folder, is used only for modelling and code generation, there is no need to add it further to the IDE project.
+Unlike the example Code generation for STM32 (Flashing LED on finite state machines), which uses the STM32 hardware Abstraction Layer (HAL) library to work with peripherals, where peripheral blocks use register accesses according to the header file stm32f4xx.h.
+In the Build options of the blocks C Functions this file is being connected.
+The file itself stm32f4xx.h located in the example folder, it is used only for modeling and code generation, there is no need to add it to the IDE project later.

-Further explanations of the peripheral block code are given in the code comments.
+Additional explanations to the code of the peripheral blocks are given in the comments to the code.

-To simulate the algorithm for generating control pulses at the push of a button, let's load and run the model stm32_button_blink.engee:
+To simulate the algorithm for generating control pulses, we will load and run the model at the touch of a button. stm32_button_blink.engee:

 if "stm32_button_blink" in [m.name for m in engee.get_all_models()]